wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Notes:
     - `chansel` refers to the direct tuning of the RF frequency synthesizer via hardware registers.
 Since this policy tunes ONLY the synthesizer and bypasses many other settings, this is the fastest but also the least reliable policy.
     - `fastcc` refers to the FAST Channel Change protocol in ath9k driver.
 This is the default policy in both the ath9k driver and PicoScenes.
 In ath9k driver, `fastcc` handles the non-crossband channel change scenarios.
-    - `reset` refers to the longer and more complete channel channel protocol in ath9k driver, which includes hardware reset.
-In ath9k driver `reset` handels the cross band channel change.
+    - `reset` refers to the longer and more complete channel change protocol in ath9k driver, which includes hardware reset.
+In ath9k driver `reset` handles the cross band channel change.
   - Example: `-p chansel`

 ### USRP frontend options
 - `--freq arg`
   - Description: Specify the carrier frequency for SDR frontend.
 This option supports the scientific notation like 2412e6 or 2.412e9.
   - Default: This option has NO default value and is not persistent.
 You should specify it every time.
-  - Value Range: Hardware decide the range.
+  - Value Range: Hardware decides the range.
   - Notes:
     - The value range is based on your hardware.
 For example, UBX-40/160 daughterboard supports a range of 10-6000MHz.
     - This option sets the same carrier frequency for both the Tx and Rx chains, though the hardware supports setting different frequencies for them.
-    - For multi-channel configurations (the both channels of X310, or multiple USRPs synchronized by the MIMO cable or external clock source), this option will set the same frequency for all channels.
+    - For multi-channel configurations (both channels of X310, or multiple USRPs synchronized by the MIMO cable or external clock source), this option will set the same frequency for all channels.
   - Example: `--freq 5200e6`
 - `--rate arg`
   - Description: Specify the baseband sampling rate (or bandwidth) for SDR frontend.
 This option supports the scientific notation like 25e6 or 40e6.